 The Board has five regularly scheduled meetings each year to review significant developments affecting the Company and to act on matters requiring Board approval.
 The Board holds special meetings when action is required between regular meetings.
-The Board met seven times during 2021.
-All members of the Board participated in more than 75% of all regularly scheduled Board and applicable committee meetings held during the year.
+The Board met six times during 2022.
+Eight members of the Board participated in 100%, and one member participated in 87.5%, of all regularly scheduled Board and applicable committee meetings held during the year.

 It is the Company's policy that all members of the Board attend the annual meeting of its stockholders, except when illness or other personal matters prevent such attendance.
-All members of the Board attended the Company's 2021 Annual Meeting of Stockholders.
+All members of the Board attended the Company's 2022 Annual Meeting of Stockholders.